LGBTs, Leftists and Libertarians

 Further, even when we look to the past at relatively stable societies where homosexuality has been more widespread, it was unusual for the practice to be unaccompanied by strict rules that reflected social and cultural priorities.
 For instance, in the ancient Roman Republic, freeborn males were expected to have sexual relations with both males and females provided that they took the penetrative role only, a role which reflected the Roman ideal of masculinity and physical integrity.
 The passive or receptive role was reserved for slaves, prostitutes, and entertainers.
 Sexual relations were, thus, governed not by gender but by social status, the same distinction having been a primary consideration in Ancient Greece.
 Moreover, family integrity, authority and patriarchy took precedence, and it was expected that sexual gratification would be pursued only with the kind of restraint and self-discipline that could be expected of an upstanding citizen.
 The later, extreme decadence associated with the Imperial era was already underpinned by social and economic decay.

-Moreover, most claims that homosexuality is “unnatural” are usually little more than a product of the so-called “yuck” factor – a moral judgment concerning human sexuality motivated by the personal distaste or disgust one may have at the thought of, say, two men kissing or the intricacies of anal sex (the latter of which, incidentally, can be practised just as easily by straight couples).
+Another guise in which it is claimed that homosexuality is “unnatural” is the “naturalistic fallacy” – the idea that “X feels pleasant or makes me happy therefore X is good”, or, conversely, “X feels unpleasant or makes me unhappy therefore X is bad”.
+This might be termed, colloquially, the “yuck” factor – a moral judgment concerning human sexuality motivated by the personal distaste or disgust one may have at the thought of, say, two men kissing or the intricacies of anal sex (the latter of which, incidentally, can be practised just as easily by straight couples).
 This judgment simply comes from imagining oneself as a partner in a homosexual act and how “unnatural” it would feel.
 Yet to a gay person it may feel more natural than heterosexual acts.

 Wealth, Productivity and Civilisation